-Luckily, there a range of solutions that can help you keep a relaxing, tropical feeling space all year round.
-And, let’s face it, having somewhere warm and beautiful to retreat to is even more important through the cold, grey days of a British winter
+Luckily, there a range of conservatory heating solutions that can help you keep a relaxing, tropical feeling space all year round.
+And, let’s face it, having somewhere warm and beautiful to retreat to is even more important through the cold, grey days of a British winter.

 So, keep your conservatory warm and inviting by investing in a conservatory heater.
 This will allow you to enjoy your conservatory or garden room all year round.